-The 15th Annual Santa Fe International Film Festival takes place October 18th-22nd, 2023.
+The 16th Annual Santa Fe International Film Festival takes place October 16th-20th, 2024.
 Dubbed “Toronto, but on a much smaller scale ” by Deadline Hollywood and “a young Sundance” by indieWire, SFiFF is a creative center for film in Santa Fe, allowing filmmakers to connect with industry and distributors.
 SFiFF showcases emerging and established filmmakers by screening features and shorts in one of the greatest art cities in the world.
 SFiFF provides over $100k in cash and prizes, filmmaker travel, juried awards, and all-access passes to the festival.
-Santa Fe is now one of the greatest theater cities on earth with the 11 screen Violet Crown, George R.R.
-Martin’s Jean Cocteau, the historic Lensic theater, and the Center for Contemporary Arts.
-SFiFF is the longest continually running film festival in New Mexico, and in 2013 was named one of Moviemaker Magazine's "coolest Film Festivals on the Planet" and was recognized with the Arts Innovator Award at the 2021 Santa Fe Mayor’s Arts Awards.

 SFiFF is New Mexico's foremost attraction for cinephiles -Pasatiempo Magazine

-Recent guests have included Godfrey Reggio, Catherine Hardwicke, Oliver Stone, Shirley MacLaine, Robert Redford, Gena Rowlands, Ethan Hawke, Wes Studi, Jay Roach, Ali MacGraw, Jacqueline Bisset, Tantoo Cardinal, and John Sayles.
+Recent guests have included Sterlin Harjo, Godfrey Reggio, Catherine Hardwicke, Oliver Stone, Shirley MacLaine, Robert Redford, Gena Rowlands, Ethan Hawke, Wes Studi, Jay Roach, Ali MacGraw, Jane Seymour, Tantoo Cardinal, and John Sayles.

 • Narrative Feature Award presented by Panavision: Includes camera package courtesy of Panavision valued at $60,000, a post-production package from Light Iron valued at $30,000, and $1,000 cash prize from the Santa Fe Film Institute.